-View and download environmental quality data in four public spaces!
+More information about citizens' observatories of environmental quality in four public spaces!

 You can report on how you perceive your environment.
-Your subjective perceptions, e.g., is it too hot, too noisy, you can not breath properly, are important!
-And we want to know.
+Your subjective perceptions, e.g., if it is too hot, too noisy or if you can't breath properly, are important!
+And we would like to know.
 We are all affected by our environments, so if you have other physical/emotional symptoms, e.g., are you happy, sad, irritated, etc., feel free to let us know.

-In addition to upload your observations and leave your comments, you can also discuss any issue related to air quality in your surroundings, and participate in other ongoing discussions.
+In addition to uploading your observations and leaving your comments, you can also discuss any issue related to air quality in your surroundings, and participate in other ongoing discussions.
 We have a common forum where all participants can discuss with each other.